-Anti-Racism Resources and Trainings
+Anti-Racism Allyship Resources

 On Being with Krista Tippett Interview with Resmaa Menakem “Notice the Rage; Notice the Silence“ The Minnesota therapist and trauma specialist with old wisdom and very new science about our bodies and nervous systems, and all we condense into the word “race.”
 Apple Podcasts Google Podcasts Spotify